tscircuit/tscircuit/submission/pr-4768-body.md

 This patch fixes the parent-obstacle forward dead-end regression.
 It does not claim to resolve every wild jump on the original Wi-Fi board or dataset seed-8 zigzag; see issue #4764 thread for complementary work and AMZ92's validation table.

+## Posting coordination

+Issue author AMZ92 posted the original narrow candidate on #4764.
+Contributor 85heisenberg85 published a superset patch (includes this exact parent-obstacleHit removal plus overcome-distance gating) and deferred bounty priority to AMZ92.
+Before merging or posting, confirm whether karanp0202 acts for AMZ92 or whether this PR should be withdrawn in favor of coordinated submission.
+See submission/release-checklist.txt.

 Fixes #4764